university-of-york/uoy-api-courses/README.md

 The data is sourced from the University's instance of [Funnelback](https://www.funnelback.com/home), a search provider which handles the indexing of the course web pages into a data collection and the subsequent querying of this collection.
 See the [related repo](https://github.com/university-of-york/uoy-config-funnelback-courses) for more information.

-### Course Search
+## Course Search

 The API has been primarily written as a data source for the [Course Search](https://github.com/university-of-york/uoy-app-course-search) application.
 For more context on this system, you can view the [system architecture and architecture decision log](https://github.com/university-of-york/uoy-app-course-search/wiki).

-### Related Repos
+## Related Repos

 - [Course Search](https://github.com/university-of-york/uoy-app-course-search) - the user-facing Course Search application on the University of York website.
-- [Funnelback Courses API](https://github.com/university-of-york/uoy-config-funnelback-courses) - the underlying Funnelback data collection and API template configuration.
+- [Funnelback Courses API](https://github.com/university-of-york/uoy-config-funnelback-courses) - the underlying Funnelback search provider configuration that powers searches.

 ## Consuming the API